mingwe/gascount/README.md

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.<br>

+### Also planned:
+- add new options such as GAS/LPG and count filled LPG separately of GAS
+- load approximate prices at event date with some api and count absolute money totals and LPG economy